Prices start at:

 A lawn dethatching service is rarely necessary and only recommended in severe cases.
 Unfortunately power raking can only be performed during a very small window in March.
 To prevent damage caused by improper power raking this professional lawn care service must be performed before the lawn greens up.

 A power rake is only a tool that professional lawn care companies use to reduce the symptoms of a bad thatch problem and is not a long term fix for eliminating thatch buildup.
 When a severe thatch layer is discovered, the first step to fixing the problem is to increase the beneficial microbial activity in the soil.
 The best methods of increasing microbial activity in the soil is by using plant based organic fertilizers, core aeration, having Organo-Lawn perform a professional sprinkler audit, and by adding a microorganism stimulant like Humate and MDS Super Tea to the lawn.
 It is important to remember that it may take months to rebuild the microbial activity in the soil and it typically takes one year to fully rebuild a soil's microbial population.

 Always contact your local lawn care service, Organo-Lawn, prior to power raking or dethatching your lawn.
 More than 99% of lawns do not to be power raked and therefore it is important to properly assess your lawn's thatch layer prior to ordering this lawn care service.
 Improper power raking or dethatching can severely damage a lawn.

 This Organo-Lawn technician power rakes this lawn removing the thatch from the lawn.
 Power raking must be performed before a lawn turns green in the spring.

-March 1st –March 31st (The lawn has to be dry, mowed very short, and mostly still dormant)
+The best time to power rake a lawn in Colorado is between March 1st –March 31st (The lawn has to be dry, mowed very short, and mostly still dormant)